BrowseHandsfree/FacePointer/README.md

 // Instance id (the first instance is 1, the second is 2, and so on) fp.id

+// document.currentScript as run from inside Facepointer (used for calling dependencies) Facepointer.libSrc

 // Contains the JEELIZ tracker library once it's been injected fp.trackerSDK = null
 ```